cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 > ## Open a notebook
 >
-> For the first part of this introduction open the notebook called `Jet_Energy_Corrections.ipynb`.
+> For this part open the notebook called `Jet_Energy_Corrections.ipynb` and run the Exercise 1 and 2.
 {: .checklist}

 > ## Discussion 1.1